GnawedLeaves/IE4717-Final-Project/README.md

 ### Step 1: Install XAMPP

-Change all the ports and shit according to the notes (will add more details next time)
+Change all the ports according to the notes (will add more details next time)

 ### Step 2: Setting Up Database